Mykhail/Suiteman/README.md

 ```

 After that, you can run Suiteman on any SCA applications.
-Just run it in the root of Suite Commerce Advanced application :
+Just run it from the root folder of Suite Commerce Advanced application :

 ```
 $ suiteman -c PATH_TO_FILE